-All types of loans important, lending to but smaller businesses weight, thus this report evaluates loans small businesses their distribution within low- and moderate-income census tracts.
+All types of loans are important, lending to but smaller businesses weight, thus this report evaluates loans small to businesses and their distribution within low- and moderate-income census tracts.
 ANHD looks forward to the implementation of Section 1071 of Dodd-Frank, which requires lending institutions to collect and disclose more data on small business lending, akin to what HMDA provides for home mortgages.